October 1, 2015

 To help Washougal school principals provide for basic student needs to give these students equal opportunities at school.

 Janus Youth Programs

 Funding for facility beds for Camas and Washougal residents to use Janus facility in Vancouver.
 Serves CW runaway homeless youths at risk for abuse and neglect.
 Re-introduces kids to safe housing.

 Lower Columbia Estuary Partnership

 Outdoor applied learning program for youth, including habitat enhancement projects adjacent to Gibbons Creek in the Steigerwald Lake National Wildlife Refuge.

-One grant provides funding for food and food service supplies for the Camas and Washougal Meals on Wheels program.
-This grant also aids people with special needs.
+Purchase food and food service supplies for Camas and Washougal Meals on Wheels program.

 Friends and Foundation of the Camas Library